 Being a mom is challenging in so many ways.
-Whether you work full time, or stay home with your baby, its all just hard.
+Whether you work full time, or stay home with your baby, it’s all just hard.
 I only have the perspective of being a working mom, which has brought me a unique set of challenges.
 I remember after my first baby, someone asked me if I had difficulty bonding with my baby because I worked.
 Talk about triggering extreme panic and anxiety for a first time mom!
-After three babies in a row, I have learned a ton about bonding with your baby as a working mom.
+After three babies in a row, I have learned a ton about having a bond with baby as a working mom.
 The main thing to understand is this: YOU CAN HAVE A STRONG BOND WITH YOUR KIDS EVEN IF YOU WORK.
 You absolutely can have the bond you want to have whether you work or not.

 Maximize Your Flexibility

 This one doesn’t work for every working mom, but it is GOLD for me.
 If you have flexibility with your job, USE IT.
 If you don’t currently have flexibility, see if there are options to ask for it.
 I work my schedule around my babes when I can and I often use my down time at work for mom time.
 Dipping out on my lunch for a visit or a nursing session.
 Coming in early and leaving early for pickup.
 Taking a meet in the car on my phone for a preschool event.
 Any ways that you can be creative and flexible while still getting all your work done means more time for bonding with baby.